30 Things to Quickly Disinfect At Home + Disinfecting Room by Room

 3. Hand towels (including kitchen dishcloths)

-Hand towels are absorbent, often damp. and most of the time they hang
+Hand towels are absorbent, and often damp.
+Most of the time they hang

 in dark bathrooms; all of these are characteristics that germs love.

-In order to reduce the number of germs and bacteria found on hand towels and kitchen dishcloths, they need to be washed regularly.
+To reduce the number of germs and bacteria found on hand towels and kitchen dishcloths, they need to be washed regularly.

 Because these towels have the potential of carrying bacteria-related diseases, washing them every two days is recommended.